ArjanAswal/Node-Assignment/README.md

 ## Deployment

 The app is deployed to EC2 instance using BitBucket Pipelines and AWS CodeDeploy.
 A new instance of the app is created for each build using pm2.
-The app is hosted [here](http://3.80.186.17:3000/manufacturer).
+The API is hosted [here](http://3.80.186.17:3000/manufacturer).
 The REST endpoints are open for remote testing.